 Central to the course is survey quality and the reduction of Total Survey Error (coverage, sampling, nonresponse, adjustment, measurement error, and processing error).
 Participants will be presented with tools for detection and adjustment of such errors.
 Analysis methods are introduced using R. Lectures and computer classes cover basic ideas from the TSE-perspective, sampling and non-sampling error: an introduction in R, survey estimation and inference, complex sampling, nonresponse adjustment, analysis of incomplete data, and measurement errors.
-Special attention will be given to the analysis of complex surveys - including weighting, stratification, and design effects - and to measurement in surveys.
+Special attention will be given to the analysis of complex surveys, for example, weighting, stratification, and design effects.

 This course assumes knowledge of survey methodology and statistics.
 Participants should be acquainted with Analysis of Variance, Multiple Regression Analysis, standard errors, and have some hands-on experience with statistical software such as SPSS, Stata, SAS.
 No prior knowledge of R is assumed.